nknish/chomsky/README.md

 ## description

-- a python command line tool that generates a syntactically valid but semantically nonsensical sentence.
+- a python command line tool that generates a syntactically valid but semantically nonsensical sentence
 - sentences will loosely follow the phrase structure of ["colorless green ideas sleep furiously"](https://en.wikipedia.org/wiki/Colorless_green_ideas_sleep_furiously)
 - that's about it